H12/foss_retro/README.md

 ## Getting Started

 This is a Phoenix LiveView project.
-If you've never worked with Elixir or Phoenix, the Elixir and Phoenix docs provide good instructions on how to install the necessary dependences:
+If you've never worked with Elixir or Phoenix, check out Elixir and Phoenix docs for instructions on how to install the necessary dependences:

 * https://elixir-lang.org/install.html
 * https://hexdocs.pm/phoenix/installation.html#content